How To Invest Like Steve Clark: When Risk Management Beats Prediction

 3) What gives Clark a durable edge?

-Process over prediction: tight entry/exit rules, position sizing matched to volatility/conviction, playbooks for different regimes, and relentless post-trade reviews to refine the loop.
+Process over prediction.
+He utilizes tight entry/exit rules, strict position sizing matched exactly to the asset’s realized volatility, systematic playbooks for different regimes, and relentless post-trade reviews to refine the execution loop.

 4) How does he think about risk management day-to-day?

-Define risk before return: pre-trade max loss, hard stop-losses, portfolio heat caps, and scenario stress tests (rates, FX, liquidity).
-If risk exceeds budget, the trade is skipped—no exceptions.
+Define risk before return.
+He establishes pre-trade max loss thresholds, hard stop-losses, absolute portfolio heat caps across the entire book, and runs scenario stress tests mapping out extreme tail-risk events.
+If risk exceeds the mathematical budget, the trade is skipped—no exceptions.

 5) What role does behavioral finance play?